XinDongol/BENN-PyTorch/README.md

 Generally, we have:

-:house: 2 different models (you can specify with `--arch allbinnet/semibinnet`)
+:house: 2 different models (you can specify with `--arch allbinnet/nin`), corresponding to AB and SB models in the paper

 :hourglass_flowing_sand: 2 different training modes (**independent training**, and **sequential training**)

 :gear: 5 different ensemble schemes (**Bagging**, **Boost A**, **Boost B**, **Boost C**, and **Boost D**)

 **Notice:** For AB models, you should get around 79-82% accuracy for 32 ensembles.
-For SB models, you should get around 87-89% accuracy for 32 ensembles (usually 15-20 is a reasonable choice).
+For SB models, you should get around 87-89% accuracy for 32 ensembles (usually 15-20 is a reasonable choice due to overfitting).
 The single BNN should have around 69-73% and 83-84% accuracy for AB and SB model respectively.
 -->

 ## Train BENN on ImageNet dataset

 The codes and pre-trained models on AlexNet and ResNet-18 will be released soon in near future, please stay tuned.

-**Notice:** For AlexNet, you should get around 51-53% (bagging) and 53-55% (boosting) accuracy for 5-6 ensembles.
-For ResNet-18, you should get around 56-58% (bagging) and 60-62% (boosting) accuracy for 5-6 ensembles.
+**Notice:** For AlexNet, you should get around 50-53% (bagging) and 52-55% (boosting) accuracy for 5-6 ensembles.
+For ResNet-18, you should get around 56-59% (bagging) and 59-62% (boosting) accuracy for 5-6 ensembles.
 The single BNN should have accuracy around 44% and 48% for AlexNet and ResNet-18.
-Due to overfitting and optimization, you may need to train BENN multiple times and pick the best one.
-If you train BENN multiple times, you may end up having a best model that is better than the numbers reported in the paper.
+Due to overfitting and optimization instability, you may want to train BENN multiple times and pick the best one.

 ## Train BENN on your own network architecture and dataset

 To train BENN for your own application, you can directly reuse the BENN training part of this code.
-Basically you only need to modify the files corresponding to the BNN model and the input interface.
 More details will be provided.
+If you successfully train BENN on some new applications with new architectures and achieve satisfying performance, please contact the authors and we will add a link here.

 ## Acknowledgement